 This is one of those “DOH!
 Why haven’t I done this sooner” moments because it really is that easy!

 I had a large bag of roasted salted almonds already.
 If you have raw almonds, you’re going to have to roast them.
 That’s what I learned online anyway.
-I’ve also learned that many people like to make it in their Vita-Mix instead….maybe that’s because they have one and wouldn’t consider the food processor over the Vita-Mix.
+I used my food processor, but I’ve also learned that many people like to make it in their Vita-Mix instead….maybe that’s because they have one and wouldn’t consider the food processor over the Vita-Mix.
 Not sure.

 I used the “S” blade and just dumped in a large amount of dry roasted almonds.

 I also added about a 1/2 cup organic turbinado sugar because it sounded healthier than regular sugar, and I had a ton left over from making homemade sugar scrubs.
 I also thought by adding the sugar, it would make it easier to transition my family from store bought peanut butter to this healthier version Almond Butter.
 I thought about adding a little almond oil too for consistency purposes, but I didn’t.